 The Lagrangian of the above optimization problem is

 and the Lagrange dual function $g$ \cite{BV04} is

 where $\lambda_{1},\lambda_{2},\lambda_{3}\geq0$.
-The optimization task is tractable if it is tractable to compute the Lagrange dual function.
+The optimization task simplifies if the Lagrange dual function does.
 Thus, we rewrite the Lagrange dual function as follows:

 The first equality follows by definition.
 The second equality follows from some algebra, and the last follows because the Lagrange dual function factors into two separate optimization tasks:\ one over $C$, $Q$, and $E$ and another that is equivalent to the quantum dynamic capacity formula with $\lambda =\lambda_{2}/\lambda_{1}$ and $\mu=\lambda_{3}/\lambda_{1}$.
-Thus, the computation of the Pareto optimal trade-off surface is a tractable optimization task if the quantum dynamic capacity formula in (\ref{eq:objective}) single-letterizes. \end{proof}
+Thus, the computation of the Pareto optimal trade-off surface requires just a single use of the channel if the quantum dynamic capacity formula in (\ref{eq:objective}) single-letterizes. \end{proof}